armele/mctradepost-retro/README.md

 These frames should be mounted in empty (air) blocks tagged with the "display_shelf" tag.
 (Apply the tag to a placeholder item, then remove that placeholder and put the frame in.)

 ### Wishing Well
-A wishing well can be created by surrounding a 2x2 puddle of water (depth 1) with stone bricks.
-(Future designs will be more aesthetically pleasing.)
+A wishing well can be created by surrounding a 2x2 puddle of water (depth 1) with mixed stone.

 ### Resort
 A resort requires a number of blocks be identified with the "relaxation_station" tag.
 Visitors to the resort will go there and relax.